Quercus durata: Var. gabrielensis

-The largest differentiation between the morphology of the durata variant and the gabrielensis variant is found in the leaves.
-The leaves of the gabrielensis variant are not as densely crowded and still commonly have regular teeth along the edges.
+The gabrielensis variant, found in the San Gabriel Mountains, has leaves that are not as densely crowded and still commonly have regular teeth along the edges.
 The upper surfaces are colored a darker green and are glossy, glabrous (without hair) and usually moderately cupped or sub-planar.
 The lower surface of the leaves have persistently wooly surfaces with hairs 2–4 mm in length.

 Distribution, habitat and ecology

 The range of Quercus durata stretches from Shasta County in Northern California to the bottom of the South Coast Range in Santa Barbara County.
 The most common variant is found in foothill woodlands and chaparral ecosystems at elevations between 30 and 1,570 m (100 to 5,150 ft).
 It is especially abundant in Sargent cypress (Hesperocyparis sargentii) woodlands which can be found in portions of Mendocino, Sonoma, San Mateo, Santa Clara, Monterey, San Benito, San Luis Obispo and Santa Barbara counties as well as the San Francisco Bay region.
 In more sheltered, inland areas like MacNab cypress (Hesperocyparis macnabiana) woodlands this shrub can extend into riparian zones where summer fogs persist.

 Q. durata is well suited for ultramafic soils which are reddish and typically nutrient poor, having abundant nickel, magnesium, and chromium content while lacking calcium.
 Ultramafic chaparral communities are found below 500 m (1,500 ft) from Santa Barbara County north through the North Coast Ranges and also within the foothills of the Sierra Nevada and portions of the California Central Valley.
 Here, Q. durata can be found with shrubs including chamise (Adenostoma fasciculatum), coffeeberry (Frangula californica), buckthorn (Rhamnus crocea) and toyon (Heteromeles arbutifolia).
 Scattered occurrences of canyon live oak and coast live oak are also found here.
 In cases outside of serpentine environments, leather oaks typically occur as isolated individuals within a backdrop of plant associations dominated by California scrub oak (Q. berberidifolia) and interior live oak (Q. wislizeni).
 The climate in Q. durata habitat is characterized by 16 to 67 in of annual precipitation during a wet season of 3 to 8 months, temperatures range from a December low of 30 °F to a July high of 96 °F. It can sustain life in soil pH between 5.5 and 8.3.
 It is found nearly exclusively on serpentine soil it is a strong indicator species for this soil type.

 Based on controlled studies done at Jasper Ridge Biological Preserve the harsh environment of Q. durata limits species re-establishment after forest clearing or in colonization of grassland at chaparral-prairie boundaries.
 Low summer precipitation, high solar insolation, and herbivory are the basis for this difficulty rather than germination rates.